 - Registration tool to capture emails, share updates, and send access links

 - Physical equipment such as cameras, lights, and microphones for better-quality video

 - Virtual event planning software to keep track of it all

 Features to look for when selecting a virtual event planner and software

 A virtual event planner should help you organize your entire team, log every task no matter how small, and provide a visual representation of your plan so you can see whether you’re on or off track at any point.

 Wrike is your solution for all of your event planning software needs.
 Check out our reviews on G2 for unbiased testimonials from real users and discover why we’re the answer for your next event.
 You can even take Wrike for a test drive before your next event with a completely free Wrike trial!

 Introducing Wrike as your event planning software

 Many event professionals and marketers are using Wrike as an event planning tool.

 To build an event planning template in Wrike, just create a folder, start a new project, and add a list of tasks.
-Then, assign deadlines, expected efforts, and team members to each task.
-Add task dependencies to relevant items so that team members are automatically notified when it’s time to start their portion of it.
+Next, assign deadlines, expected efforts, and team members to each task.
+Improve department visibility with cross-tagging and add task dependencies to relevant items so that team members are automatically notified when it’s time to start their portion.
 Plot tasks out on a visual timeline so you can spot issues before they come up and monitor progress as you go.